uber-research/differentiable-plasticity/README.md

 The code requires Python 3 and PyTorch 0.3.0 or later.
 The `images` code also requires scikit-learn.
 By default it requires a GPU, but most programs can be run on CPU by simply uncommenting the relevant lines (for others, remove all occurrences of `.cuda()`).

 This code is provided for informative purposes only.
-Unfortunately we cannot offer support at this time.